kafonek/py-rust-fib/README.md

 ```

 # Motivation
 First, I'm interested in using [y-py](https://github.com/y-crdt/ypy) and potentially contributing to that library.
-It is a combined Python/Rust library though, a thin wrapper around the [https://github.com/y-crdt/y-crdt](Rust implementation of the Y CRDT).
+It is a combined Python/Rust library though, a thin wrapper around the [Rust implementation of the Y CRDT](https://github.com/y-crdt/y-crdt).
 This repo is minimal example of a combined Python/Rust library.

 Second, I'm a big fan and user of [Pydantic](https://pydantic-docs.helpmanual.io/), and in their [V2 Plan](https://pydantic-docs.helpmanual.io/blog/pydantic-v2/) the `pydantic-core` will be written in Rust.